-As providers, we work hard to teach kids the skills they need for all kinds of things.
+As caregivers, we work hard to teach kids the skills they need for all kinds of things.
 We help them understand and stay within our expectations, learn the ropes of friendships, scale the tower at their favorite park, and so much more.
 We sometimes forget that within all those lessons, we have to allow space for them to try out their developing skills and fail.
 Failing isn’t something to avoid; it’s something to be embraced, and it comes with its own important lessons.

 1. Failure is a natural part of learning and living.
 We know this instinctively but tend to forget it as we grow older and are faced with outside messages about failure.
 Think about babies who are learning to walk.
 We let them slowly pull themselves up, take a tentative step, then fall down.
 Over and over again.
 We don’t worry about them never learning to walk or being shamed for not being perfect the first time.
 We know failing has to happen before the success comes along.